 - 1. The parent should discuss the disagreement with the staff member in a meeting held specifically for that purpose.
 The staff member makes a summary of the meeting. - 2.
 If either the parent or the staff member is unhappy with the outcome of the first meeting, the staff member or the parent requests that the Principal attends a second meeting.
-The role of the principal

-- 3. In the event that the parent is still unhappy with the state of affairs, they should raise the matter in writing addressed to the Principal.
-The Principal will request for a school board member or mediator attend the next meeting to assist in resolving the matter.
+The role of the principal will be to try to resolve the disagreement in the best interest of both parties.
+The principal will make a summary of the meeting. - 3.
+In the event that the parent is still unhappy with the state of affairs, they should raise the matter in writing addressed to the Principal.
+The Principal will request for a school board member or mediator to attend the next meeting to assist in resolving the matter.
 Copies of the letter and any comments from the principal will be filed in the file of the child and the principal. - 4.
 If the matter is resolved the President will report that a grievance was addressed and resolved.
 If the matter is not resolved then the President will bring the matter to the Board's attention and the Board will need to decide how to resolve the matter and record this at the next meeting.
-The minutes of this Board meeting will be filed in the file of the child and the file of the Principal.
+The minutes of this

+Board meeting will be filed in the file of the child and the file of the Principal.
 The President will notify the parent(s) of the decision of the Board.
-The detail of this decision are filed in the Grievances file and maintained for 7 years. - 5.
-The decision of the Board is final and the contractual agreements between the Parent(s) and the School are honoured.
+The details of this decision are filed in the Grievances file and maintained for 7 years.

+5. The decision of the Board is final and the contractual agreements between the Parent(s) and the School are honoured.